 MOSCOW — Curious as to how rich you’ll be?
 Your hands could hold the answer.
-A new study finds a correlation between a person’s wealth and the length of their fingers.
+A study out of Russia reveals a potential correlation between a person’s wealth and the length of their fingers.

-The study, conducted at the Higher School of Economics in Russia, found that an adult’s 2D:4D ratio (also known as the digit ratio), or the ratio of their ring finger to their index finger, was linked to their income.
+The study, conducted at the Higher School of Economics, finds that an adult’s 2D:4D ratio (also known as the digit ratio), or the ratio of their ring finger to their index finger, was linked to their income.
 “2D” refers to the second digit, or index finger, and “4D” refers to the ring finger.

 The ratio has been found to be an indicator of a person’s exposure to testosterone during development in the womb.